 In an announcement on October 6, 2017, the Norwegian Nobel Committee said that ICAN had won the award “for its work to draw attention to the catastrophic humanitarian consequences of any use of nuclear weapons and for its ground-breaking efforts to achieve a treaty-based prohibition on such weapons.”1

 Nobel Committee chairwoman, Berit Reiss-Andersen, said that similar prohibitions had been reached on chemical and biological weapons, land mines and cluster munitions, but despite being “even more destructive” nuclear weapons have avoided a similar international ban.

-That was until a historic global agreement was reached at the United Nations headquarters in New York on July 7, 2017 when 122 nations adopted the Treaty on the Prohibition of Nuclear Weapons, or the Nuclear Weapon Ban Treaty.
+That was until a historic global agreement was reached at the United Nations headquarters in New York on July 7, 2017 when 122 nations adopted the Treaty on the Prohibition of Nuclear Weapons, or the Nuclear Weapons Ban Treaty.

 In a formal statement, ICAN described the 2017 prize as a tribute to “the tireless efforts of many millions of campaigners and concerned citizens worldwide who, ever since the dawn of the atomic age, have loudly protested nuclear weapons” and to “the survivors of the atomic bombings of Hiroshima and Nagasaki—the hibakusha—and victims of nuclear test explosions”.2

 According to ICAN Executive Director, Beatrice Fihn, with the ending of the Cold War, the possession and use of weapons of mass destruction is “no longer acceptable” in the 21st century.

 ICAN was formed ten years ago in Melbourne with Felicity Hill as its disarmament campaign co-ordinator.

 It was officially launched in Vienna, Austria in April 2007 during the Non-Proliferation Treaty preparatory committee meeting.